Abhishek627/bulk-find-and-replace-in-git-repositories/README.md

 This will create PR from base_branches to target_branch for each repo added in config.json Update github-username and github-password in env variable and update the GITHUB_BASE_URL accordingly.

+## KNOWN ISSUES:
+Doesn't commit to same branch again if it is present already.
+For example, if I want to do more changes in same branch again, it doesn't commit the changes.

+To overcome this, first commit the repo changes.
+Then make base branch in config.json same as repository list branch and run findandreplace.py again.